nmishra-ufl/dsa-project3/README.md

 Asrith Yerramesetty

-To run this project, please ensure that you have the cars.csv file in the same folder as main.cpp, and that the files in cmake-build-debug match the ones in the github repository.
+To run this project, please ensure that you have the cars.csv file in the same folder as main.cpp as well as the respective PNGs, and that the files in cmake-build-debug match the ones in the github repository.
+This project utilizes SFML so please ensure that the appropriate files are downloaded and the CMakeLists matches as well.